ModelsforManufacturing/Metamodel/README.md

 ![metamodel_mlm](mlm.png)

-- `MLMAttributes` is an abstract class that defines a series of common attributes for managing the lifecycle of a MfM ontology.
+- `MLM` is an abstract class that defines a series of common attributes for managing the lifecycle of a MfM ontology.

 ## Overview